Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 3. Results and Discussion

-\subsection{Capillary infiltration with reactive boundaries}
+\subsection{3.4~~~Capillary infiltration with reactive boundaries}

-The SiC formation at the interface is responsible for wetting and spontaneous infiltration.
+The SiC formation at the interface is responsible for wetting and spontaneous infiltration (Bougiouri et al., 2006).
 This process is not accounted for directly since our systems are composed by a wetting and a non-wetting fluid, separated by an interface.
-This means that in the present modeling scheme the reaction at the triple line and related phenomena are not taken into account \cite{calderon,nisi2,dezellus3}.
+This means that in the present modeling scheme the reaction at the triple line and related phenomena are not taken into account (Calderon et al., 2010b; Dezellus et al., 2005; Voytovych et al., 2008).
 Furthermore, solute transport does not affect fluid flow.
 Since the fluid and the solute represent the same substance, it follows that fluid flow is influenced only by surface growth and not by the diffusion and precipitation processes.
 It is thus assumed that the amount of Si involved in the surface reaction is negligible with respect to the part regarded as a liquid.